justincbagley/blog/content/post/2017-08-18-running-amova-analysis-molecular-variance-biallelic-snp-data-r.md

 ##### SETUP: Load R packages

-First, let's open [R](https://cran.r-project.org) (I'm using R version 3.3.2 (2016-10-31) -- "Sincere Pumpkin Patch") and set up the workspace by loading adegenet and poppr; let's also load the APE library just in case we need it.
+First, let's open [R](https://cran.r-project.org) (as of initial writing, I'm using `R` version 3.3.2 (2016-10-31) -- "Sincere Pumpkin Patch") and set up the workspace by loading adegenet and poppr; let's also load the APE library just in case we need it.
 If you don't have R, then download the latest version for Windows [here](https://cran.r-project.org/bin/windows/), and download the latest version for Mac OS X [here](https://cran.r-project.org/bin/macosx/).
-If you have R but don't have the packages, then install them from within R by typing install. packages("name") where name is the name of the package.
+If you have `R` but don't have the packages, then install them from within `R` by typing install. packages("name") where name is the name of the package.

 ```
 library(adegenet)